accelbread/flakelight-zig/README.md

 Set `version` to the version of the package if `version` not in `build.zig.zon`.

+`zigDependencies` will have to be set if `build.zig.zon` contains dependencies.
+Set it to a function that takes the package set and returns a zig package cache path.

 `fileset` configures the fileset the package is built with.
 To use all files, set it to `./.`.
 Without `build.zig.zon`, The default is Zig and C files.
 If `paths` is set in `build.zig.zon`, those paths are used.